ada-may/GuessThePresident/README.md

 This project uses OpenAI’s GPT API to:

 - Help users guess based on hints
-- Suggest presidents based on event clues
-- Provide deeper context on selected topics
+- Provide more information on specified presidents

 ### How It Works:

-In `chatbot.py`, prompts are sent to the OpenAI API using the `openai` library, and responses are shown in Streamlit UI blocks.
+In `utils.py`, prompts are sent to `display_chatbot` OpenAI API using the `openai` library, and responses are shown in Streamlit UI blocks.

 ---